Generic name: verapamil (oral/injection) [ ver-AP-a-mil ]

 How should I use verapamil?

 Take verapamil exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Your doctor may occasionally change your dose.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Your blood pressure will need to be checked often.
 Your kidney or liver function may also need to be checked.

 If you have high blood pressure, keep using this medicine even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medicine for the rest of your life.